ifeorimolade-commits/aitl-framework/README.md

    extended with assistive-technology behavior and generative failure patterns);
 2. **Scores** AI output against that rubric at the level of individual elements, with evidence-based rationales mapped to WCAG success criteria;
-3. **Returns** the results as actionable signals — prompt/specification
-   guidance, release gates, and routed human review — that design teams and tool-makers can apply before release.
+3. **Returns** the results as actionable signals,prompt/specification guidance, release gates, and routed human review, that design teams and tool-makers can apply before release.

 AITL keeps expert and assistive-technology-user judgment central.
 It does not